Best Carpet Choices for Basements?

 house built the builder always gives you the option of upgrading the carpet.

-Unfortunately the builder always gets a sizeable kickback from the flooring
+Unfortunately the builder usually gets a sizeable kickback from the flooring

-dealer for whatever upgrades you choose.
+dealer he suggests for whatever upgrades you choose.
 That means you end up paying way too

 much for the skimpy upgrade you end up with.